rahul0x24/SwiftFrameworkTemplate/FRAMEWORKNAME/.github/ISSUE_TEMPLATE.md

 ## What happened instead?

-ℹ Please replace this with of what happened instead.
+ℹ Please replace this with what happened instead.

 ## FRAMEWORKNAME Environment